 February is Ovarian Cancer Awareness month and each year Noel Jones participates in raising funds and awareness via several ways:

-- holding Afternoon Teal fundraiser events across all offices
+- Holding Paint the Town Teal fundraiser events across all offices

 - Wearing teal ties, pocket squares, ribbons or scarves

-- featuring teal coloured sold and leased stickers on properties
+- Faturing teal coloured sold and leased stickers on properties

 - Print and online awareness campaign